Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![Maria’s Sprite](https://i.imgur.com/ncJ3eY3.png)
 ![Maria's Portrait](https://i.imgur.com/O87GsXo.png)

 Maria is your shy girl in the game.
 She works in the library and is very quiet.
 She has longer brown hair with brown eyes and wears glasses.
 She is the mayor’s daughter and lives with them.
-Her favourite things to do are reading, listening to music, and studying.
+Her favorite things to do are reading, listening to music, and studying.
 She will marry Harris if the requirements are met.

 **Birthday:** Winter 11